 While the aviation industry has recognized that changes to the RF environment in which radio altimeters operate are inevitable and performance standards must be updated accordingly, this process necessarily takes a significant amount of time given the extreme rigor and caution with which aviation systems manufacturers, aircraft manufacturers, aircraft operators, and Civil Aviation Authorities (CAAs) work to develop and implement such changes.
 Even a technical solution which may be viable for retrofit installations, would take several years to properly validate, and deploy across all affected civil aircraft operating in the world.
 Therefore, it is critical that the performance of radio altimeters which are currently in service across tens of thousands of civil aircraft (The number of commercial aircraft in MENA is 2126 of which 1919 in MID Region) be understood and the risks and operational impacts due to interference be acknowledged.

 New Radio Altimeter Standards are being developed to sustain planned 5G environment The effort for updating equipment standards for future radio altimeters has already started with the development of new Minimum Operational Performance Standards (MOPS) by the RTCA Special Committee SC-239 and EUROCAE working Group WG-119.
 The plan calls for completely re-write the MOPS document including the addition of new RF interference and test procedures and to release a new doc.
 DO-XXX/ED-XXX “Technical Standard on RF Interference Environment for Radio Altimeter “in December 2022 followed by document DO-155A/ED-30A MOPS revision in December 2023.
+While this new radar altimeter standard will define significantly more interference immunity to external RF sources, the limits of current technology will still have boundaries to the protection against all possible interference.
+Aircraft operating in close proximity to high power cellular towers with frequencies near the edges of the radar altimeter’s 4 200 – 4 400 MHz band will still require national regulator action to protect certain aircraft operations.

 Once the MOPS is completed, ICAO in coordination with IATA and ICCAIA has agreed to include the new equipment standards into the ICAO Annexes.
 Moreover, ICAO has also agreed to assist with future coordination with ITU for the inclusion of important regulatory provisions into ITU global telecommunication treaty – the ITU Radio Regulations - aiming to provide appropriate legal protections for future radio altimeters.